 Twilio offers a trial to all customers who sign up, which includes a free balance for you to experiment with.
 When your balance is getting low, Twilio will send you an email with information to upgrade your account.

-2. If you plan to use us for voice and messaging, please head here to get your first Twilio phone number after verification.
+- If you plan to use Twilio for voice and messaging, please head here to get your first Twilio phone number after verification.

-5. Once you have chosen your number, you’re all set!
+- Once you have chosen your number, you’re ready to get testing!

 These tips are very important to get the most out of your Twilio trial!